 As Scouts, we see the Troop as our team.
 But the Troop can only act through its Scouts and adult volunteers.
 We think of you as important members of the team and all of us are here to serve others.
 We offer not only a Scout program that is rich in tradition and loyal to the ideals of Scouting, but also a place where you Scouts can grow to be good men.
 Scouting is a place where mistakes are forgiven and where there exists a commitment to an improved tomorrow.
 Troop 667 also serves as a place for monthly outings such as camping, hiking, backpacking and canoeing and where ideas, fun, fellowship and reverence toward God are shared.

 I believe that Troop 667 is one of the best Scout troops in the country.
-We have been charted for nearly 40 years with a tradition of excellence and service.
+We have been charted for over 40 years with a tradition of excellence and service.
 We are a boy-run Troop.
 We are dedicated to having an organization that assists young men achieve the highest rank in Scouting.
-During our history, more than 90 Scouts have achieved the rank of Eagle.
+During our history, more than 100 Scouts have achieved the rank of Eagle.

 This web site is just a part of an effort to make you and troop667 better.
 Effective communication is an essential requirement for success.
 Please use this site often and make proposals for its improvement.